ztakis/AccessLogger/README.md

 - LCD Keypad uses parallel and analog

 ## Software

 The sofware consists of two parts:
 1. The core part (Arduino's v2.0.x IDE)
-- Used Arduino's version of C++
 - I tried to split the project in several files so it could better organized and more readable
 - I used a lot of functions and made some classes
 - The device can work standalone but for the more advanced stuff, needs usb serial connection
-- Good WiFi reception is needed, otherwise use the ntp vesion where WiFi is started on demand -
+- Good WiFi reception is needed, otherwise use the ntp vesion where WiFi is started on demand

 2. The web part (vscode + flask + sqlite3 on a Raspberry 4)
-- sdd
-- fdrgerrh

-The main part of the s
-I used Arduino's v2.0.x IDE for
+- I tried to make a simple web page much like CS50's birthdays
+- Arduino's web client "prints" data to the server using GET
+- The web page can be set to auto reload for real time monitoring

 ## Usage